Saskatchewan New Democratic Party: Founding and Opposition (1932–1944)

 The other major factor in pushing the UFC towards political participation was the onset of the Great Depression, which was particularly severe on the Prairies.
 The apparent unwillingness of the dominant political parties to respond to the crisis created a renewed climate for political engagement and in particular for criticism of the political and economic system.
 The UFC decided to formalize itself as a socialist political alternative.
-In 1931, the UFC participated in a march on Regina to protest against government indifference to the farmer's plight during the Depression.
+In June 1931, the UFC participated in a march on Regina to protest against government indifference to the farmer's plight during the Depression.
 During the event, the UFC connected with M.J.
 Coldwell, the leader of the Independent Labour Party.
-In 1932, the groups agreed to merge and form the Farmer-Labour Group, or Farmer-Labour Party, with Coldwell as leader.
+In 1932, the groups agreed to merge and form the Farmer-Labour Group, or Farmer-Labour Party, with Coldwell as leader and Williams as honorary president.
 The same year, Farmer-Labour participated in the founding conference of the Co-operative Commonwealth Federation in Calgary, a new national party under the banner of "Farmer-Labour-Socialist", which had a significant social gospel influence.
 Although it was a founding member and affiliate, the Saskatchewan party opted to maintain the Farmer-Labour name ahead of its first election.
 At the national party's first convention in Regina in 1933, it adopted the Regina Manifesto as its statement of principles, calling for a "full programme of socialized planning" to replace capitalism.

+In the same year, two Progressive MLAs, Jacob Benson and E. S. Whatley, joined the party, although they kept their commitment to Anderson's government.
 Farmer-Labour first participated in the 1934 provincial election and won five seats, becoming the Official Opposition to the Liberals, who returned to government with a large majority.
-Following the election, the party officially adopted the CCF name.
-Coldwell ran for federal office with the CCF in the 1935 federal election and was elected; George Williams took over as party leader.
+In 1935, the party officially adopted the CCF name and separated from the UFC.
+Following a brief standoff between co-founders, Coldwell ran for federal office with the CCF in the 1935 federal election and was elected; George Williams took over as House and de-facto party leader.
 Williams was seen by moderates as too radical; while the party doubled its seat count in the 1938 election and maintained its place as the Opposition, its popular support was actually lower than in 1934.
 In 1939, Williams' unwavering support for the war also alienated pacifists, one of whom, Carlyle King, unsuccessfully challenged Williams for the party presidency the following year.
 Tommy Douglas, a charismatic federal CCF MP and baptist minister, was persuaded to challenge Williams for the leadership and succeeded in defeating him for the party presidency in 1941 and for the party leadership in 1942.
 In the early 1940s, the party focused intently on grassroots engagement and political education, and party membership expanded accordingly, growing from approximately 4,000 at the outset of the war to approximately 24,000 by 1944.